rapidsai/node/modules/sql/README.md

 bc.sql('SELECT a FROM test_table').result(); // [1, 2, 3]
 ```

-We have also provided the `SQLCluster` module which allows one to run BlazingSQL queries on multiple child processes.
+We have also provided the `SQLCluster` module which allows one to run SQL queries on multiple GPUs.

 ```javascript
 var { Series, DataFrame } = require("@rapidsai/cudf");